The Ultimate Guide to Crafting a Winning Security Guard Resume in NYC

 Security Projects (Examples):

-Practiced writing 3 incident reports (lost property, disorderly patron, suspicious loitering)
+Practiced writing three incident reports (lost property, disorderly patron, suspicious loitering)

 Built a “post orders checklist” template (opening checks, patrol points, reporting)